 Acupuncture is a complete system of Medicine from China that is more than 2,500 years old, predating written history.
 It has been used traditionally to prevent, diagnose and treat disease, as well as to improve general health.

 Chinese Medicine considers illness and pain to be imbalances in the body and it’s focus is correcting those imbalances so that the body can heal itself.
 It treats the whole body, not just the symptoms, getting to the underlying root cause of illness.
-It can treat a variety of conditions from acute illness like the common cold to chronic conditions like digestive issues, gynecological problems, autoimmune conditions and more.
+It can treat a variety of conditions from acute illness like the common cold and ankle sprains to chronic conditions like chronic pain, digestive issues, gynecological problems, autoimmune conditions, allergies and more.

 Acupuncture is practiced in all over Asia and India and has now spread all over the world.
 It has been the primary source of health care for over half of the worlds population for thousands of years.